theupdateframework/pep-on-pypi-with-tuf/README.rst

 protects against malicious CDNs [19]_ and public mirrors.
 To support continuous delivery of uploaded packages, PyPI signs for projects with an online key.
 This level of security prevents projects from being accidentally or deliberately tampered with by a mirror or a CDN because the mirror or CDN will not have any of the keys required to sign for projects.
-[LV: However,] It does not protect projects from attackers who have compromised PyPI, since attackers can manipulate TUF metadata using the keys stored online.
+However, it does not protect projects from attackers who have compromised PyPI, since attackers can manipulate TUF metadata using the keys stored online.
 An extension to this PEP, discussed in Appendix B, offers the maximum security model and allows a developer to sign for his/her project.
 Developer keys are not stored online: therefore, projects are safe from PyPI compromises.

 This PEP proposes that the *bins* role (and its delegated roles) sign for all PyPI projects with an online key.
 The *targets* role, which only signs with an offline key, MUST delegate all PyPI projects to the *bins* role.
-This means that when a package manager such as pip ([LV: should with be using?] with TUF) downloads a distribution from a project on PyPI, it will consult the *bins* role about the TUF metadata for the project.
+This means that when a package manager such as pip using TUF) downloads a distribution from a project on PyPI, it will consult the *bins* role about the TUF metadata for the project.
 If none of bin roles delegated by *bins* specify the project's distribution, then the project is considered to be non-existent on PyPI.

 Metadata Expiry Times